Menu

 Investment Overview

-A £1.3m grant to J-PAL South Asia to support a randomised controlled trial in Tamil Nadu, India, to test whether the distribution of free fortified rice through the Public Distribution System is a cost-effective way to treat anaemia at scale.
+J-PAL South Asia planned to conduct a randomised controlled trial (RCT) in Tamil Nadu, India, to test whether the distribution of free fortified rice through the Public Distribution System (PDS) is a cost-effective way to treat anaemia at scale.

 psychology_alt